Kevin Stevens: NHL career

 One year later, on May 14, 1993, the Penguins were playing the New York Islanders in game seven of the Patrick Division finals.
 Early in the first period, Stevens skated in and checked Islanders' defenseman Rich Pilon, hitting Pilon's visor with so much force that he knocked himself unconscious.
 Stevens landed face first on the ice and, unable to soften the blow upon landing, shattered most of the bones in his face and required extensive reconstructive surgery.
 Doctors cut an incision below his hairline from ear-to-ear, which was later closed with over 100 stitches, peeled back his skin and reassembled the bones in Stevens' face with the use of metal plates.
 Stevens came back to have one more strong season for the Penguins, in 1993–94 (41 goals, 47 assists), before being traded the next year.

 Stevens was sent to the Boston Bruins in 1995 along with Shawn McEachern for Glen Murray and Bryan Smolinski.
+Stevens was never given a chance to succeed in Boston except in preseason when he was paired with Adam Oates and Cam Neely.
+During the regular season Stevens was in Coach Steve Kasper's doghouse and usually played with 3rd or 4th liners.
+At one point Coach Kasper "benched" Stevens and Neely.
+Making the two stars sit on the bench for the entire game.
+The move proved it was time for Stevens to move on but it proved to be the end for Kasper as well.
 After being traded from the Penguins, Stevens never again reached the success that he had while in Pittsburgh.
 After "disappointing" in Boston with 23 points in 41 games, he was traded to the Los Angeles Kings.
 After a poor season, he was traded to the New York Rangers in 1997, where he experienced several solid seasons, but failed to match the expectations levied on him from his marked success playing with Mario Lemieux and the Penguins.

 During the 1999–2000 season, Stevens struggled.
 Not only did he rarely see the ice during this season, but after a game against the St. Louis Blues, he was caught in an East St. Louis, Illinois motel with a prostitute and crack cocaine.
 After this event, Stevens entered the NHL/NHLPA Substance Abuse and Behavioral Health Program.

-After being released from the program, he played a brief stint with the Philadelphia Flyers before being traded to the Pittsburgh Penguins for a second time.
-After one decent season and another season where he rarely received playing time, he retired from the NHL in 2002.